Penrose-type inequalities with a Euclidean background: A mixed inequality for black holes and ZAS

 \section{A mixed inequality for black holes and ZAS}

-Based on considerations in classical physics pertaining to potential energy, Bray conjectured that in an asymptotically flat manifold (of nonnegative scalar curvature) with boundary $\Sigma$ consisting of area-outer-minimizing minimal surfaces $\Sigma_+$ (of total area $|\Sigma_+|_g$) and zero area singularities $\Sigma_-$, the ADM mass ought to be bounded below as follows \cites{bray_npms,zas}:
+Based on considerations in Newtonian physics pertaining to potential energy, Bray conjectured that in an asymptotically flat manifold of nonnegative scalar curvature with boundary $\Sigma$ consisting of area-outer-minimizing minimal surfaces $\Sigma_+$ (of total area $|\Sigma_+|_g$) and zero area singularities $\Sigma_-$, the ADM mass ought to be bounded below as follows \cite{bray_npms}, cf. \cite{zas}: